3rd RACECAR Challenge

-Completion of at least the first 3 Labs of the BWSI miniRacecar course and submission of time trials code for participation in 2nd Racecar Challenge, at 19:00
+Completion of at least the first 3 Labs of the BWSI miniRacecar course and codes submission for participation in Racecar Challenge, at 18:00

-2nd Racecar Challenge at Pierce – the American College of Greece in Athens, Greece and online
+Racecar Challenge at Pierce – the American College of Greece in Athens, Greece

-Completion of at least the first 3 Labs of miniRacecar for the students who will have not been able to complete them earlier but chose to pursue the course to receive a certificate of completion from BWSI
+Completion of at least the first 3 Labs of miniRacecar and/or Python Core for the students who will have not been able to complete them earlier but chose to pursue the course to receive a certificate of completion from BWSI

 Beginning of the attendance by the Racecar Challenge winning team of the last week of BWSI summer camp and final competition pre-trials